Kings Mountain National Military Park

 Not too far away, Isaac Shelby and the other Overmountain Men had been marching all night in that same drizzling rain.
 Their 330 mile journey would soon come to an end.
 They knew where Ferguson was and they were within striking distance.

 As they approached the mountain in the early afternoon of October 7, 1780, they split into two columns of equal strength.
-At the base of the mountain, the two columns split again into 8 detachments and surrounded the mountain.
+At the base of the Kings Mountain, the two columns split again into 8 detachments and silently surrounded the mountain.

 Orders were simple.
 Once fighting begins, there would be no single commander.
 Each soldier knew the plan and what to do.
 They were told to be their own commanders.
 Shortly before 3:00, all Patriot forces were in position.